 Note 28 Assets pledged and collateral

-The required disclosures on assets pledged and collateral will be included in the Financial Report 3Q13, which will be published on the Group's website and filed with the SEC on or about October 31, 2013.
 The Group pledges assets mainly for repurchase agreements and other securities financing.
 Certain pledged assets may be encumbered, meaning they have the right to be sold or repledged.
 The encumbered assets are disclosed on the consolidated balance sheet.